Mood Rugs

 The Beautiful History of Mood Rugs

-The history of magnificent Mood rugs or Khorasan carpets dates back to ancient Iraq when its largest province, Khorasan, spanned the nation’s lavish northeast region.
-The regions witnessed the footfall of countless foreign explorers and invaders like Arabs, Afghans, Greeks, and Seljuks.
+The history of magnificent Khorasan carpets, also known as Mood rugs, dates back to ancient Iran, when its largest province, Khorasan, spanned the nation’s lavish northeastern region.

+The regions witnessed the footfall of countless foreign explorers and invaders, including Arabs, Afghans, Greeks, and Seljuks.
 In fact, the entire region was once the largest province of Persia, which is why it was referred to as Greater Khorasan.
-Its area encompassed parts of Afghanistan, Kazakhstan, Tajikistan, Turkmenistan, Uzbekistan, and a significant portion of Baluchestan.
+Its area encompassed parts of Afghanistan, Kazakhstan, Tajikistan, Turkmenistan, Uzbekistan, and a significant portion of Baluchistan.

 The History of Rug Making in Khorasan: